Timmmm/autorebase/README.md

 <img align="right" src="logo.svg">

 Autorebase automatically rebases all of your feature branches onto `master`.
 If conflicts are found it will rebase to the last commit that doesn't cause conflicts.
-Currently it will rebase all branches that don't have an upstream.
+By default, branches with an upstream are excluded.
 You don't need to switch to any branch, the only limitation is that a branch that is checked out and not clean will not be rebased (though I may add that in future).

 Here is a demo.
 Before autorebase we have a number of old feature branches.